operatorai/modelstore/README.md

 clf = RandomForestClassifier(n_estimators=10)
 clf = clf.fit(X, Y)

-# Create a model store that uses a Google Cloud bucket (or AWS bucket)
+# Create a model store that uses a one of the storage options
+# In this example, the model store is created with a GCP bucket
 model_store = ModelStore.from_gcloud(
    project_name="my-project",
    bucket_name="my-bucket",